clambin/tado-exporter/README.md

   enabled: false
   # How often rules should be evaluated
   interval: 5m
-  # When set, notifyURL is used to report actions taken due to executed rules
-  # See https://github.com/containrrr/shoutrrr for possible values
+  # When set, tado will start a slack bot.
+See below for details.
-  notifyURL: slack://tado-controller@T01J50B58E8/B01LHL7NHH6/XCJ00nU3Cr5qo2RWJcqKatVb
+  slackbotToken: xoxb-slackbot-token

   # autoAway rules switch a room to manual control when a user is not home
   autoAwayRules: